Yesterday I shared some decorations I've been working on for Thanksgiving. Here are more details on the placecards...

 Do you remember that cute little Halloween treat bag I posted earlier?
 Well, here's an even more adorable version, designed by one of my side-lines, Laura.
 I think you'll agree that Laura's design is super, super cute!!

 Last week, at my upline's team meeting, we had a "shoebox swap."
 Each of us brought a project and the supplies to make it for each team member.
-Laura designed this treat bag using the Ghoulish Googlies Bundle
+Laura designed this treat bag using the Ghoulish Googlies Bundle.

 The glassine bag is dry embossed using the Spider Web Embossing Folder.
 I love the three little strips of Howlstooth & Scaringbone DSP tucked behind the tag!
 And well, who can resist that cute little googly eye??!!
 I filled the bag with some candy corn flavored M&Ms, so now it's ready to brighten someones day :}